-B LT 5003 Seminar: Selected Studies (3 credit hours)

-A study of a significant area of contemporary and enduring interest in Biblical Studies.
-Hermeneutics, Intertestamental Literature, Messianism, Hebrews, selected General Epistles, Miracles, recent developments in the study of Jesus, etc., are the kinds of topics that will be selected for the seminar.

-B LT 5183 Readings in New Testament Greek (3 credit hours)

-See GK 5183

-B LT 5191-3 Directed Study (1-3 credit hours)

-See GK 5191-3
+- B LT 5003Seminar: Selected Studies (3 credit hours) A study of a significant area of contemporary and enduring interest in Biblical Studies.
+Hermeneutics, Intertestamental Literature, Messianism, Hebrews, selected General Epistles, Miracles, recent developments in the study of Jesus, etc., are the kinds of topics that will be selected for the seminar. - B LT 5183 Readings in New Testament Greek (3 credit hours) See GK 5183 - B LT 5191-3 Directed Study (1-3 credit hours) See GK 5191-3 of law, religious institution and covenant.
+This course will primarily deal with Leviticus, Numbers and Deuteronomy.
+Prerequisite: Biblical Introduction (B LT 5233) or permission of the professor.

-B LT 5203 Biblical Interpretation (3 credit hours)

-After a brief survey of the history of biblical interpretation, attention is given to contemporary methods of analyzing the Bible for the purpose of interpretation in a ministry context.
+B LT 5203Biblical Interpretation (3 credit hours) After a brief survey of the history of biblical interpretation, attention is given to contemporary methods of analyzing the Bible for the purpose of interpretation in a ministry context.
 A major interpretation project in both Old Testament and New Testament is required.
 This is a CORE course for M.A. students having deficiencies in Bible.

-B LT 5213 Deuteronomy and Mosaic Traditions (3 credit hours)

-A detailed exegetical study of the Torah, including a survey of the critical problems of the first five books of the Old Testament, but focusing especially on the Torah's theological interpretation of the Wilderness Period and the concepts of law, religious institution and covenant.
-This course will primarily deal with Leviticus, Numbers and Deuteronomy.
-Prerequisite: Biblical Introduction (B LT 5233) or permission of the professor.
+B LT 5213Deuteronomy and Mosaic Traditions (3 credit hours) A detailed exegetical study of the Torah, including a survey of the critical problems of the first five books of the Old Testament, but focusing especially on the Torah's theological interpretation of the WildernessPeriod and the concepts